logo

 The circular comprises guidelines to streamline the existing cross-border payment framework in India.
 Previously, cross-border transactions were carried out through Online Payment Gateway Service Providers (OPGSPs) as per a circular issued by RBI in 2015.

-OPGSPs functioned by agreeing with an Authorised Dealer (Category I) Bank (AD Bank) by writing to RBI, and no formal licence was required to function as an OPGSP as per the guidelines set by RBI.
+OPGSPs operate by partnering with an Authorised Dealer (Category I) Bank (AD Bank) and notifying the RBI.
+According to RBI guidelines, no formal license is needed to function as an OPGSP.

 This blog discusses the key provisions related to the latest RBI circular on the import of goods and services, RBI guidelines for payment gateway, and OPGSP guidelines.